Drawing & Painting blog

 TIPS FOR DRAWING PORTRAITS IN PENCIL

 This isn’t a step by step ‘ how to draw’ guide (you can find a tutorial like that by following this link, if you prefer).
-However in evolving my drawing method over a number of years I’ve arrived at a set of ideas about how to create a portrait in pencil, so here are my best tips!
+However in evolving my drawing method over a number of years I’ve arrived at a set of ideas about how to create a portrait in pencil, so here are my best tips and hacks!
 They work for me and I hope you’ll find them useful.

 1. Don’t rub your pencil marks into the paper to create shadow

 I think this is the most common mistake people make when drawing a pencil portrait.
 It’s how most of us were taught to draw at school where we were usually encouraged to draw a face with lines, shade the shadows with the side of our pencil, and then rub the shading smooth until the paper went grey.

 When it comes to drawing faces I try to do an absolute minimum of smoothing to the pencil shading I apply.
 Not only does it produce a dull ‘airbrushed’ look, but it’s also much harder to control the exact tone you want and you may also introduce grease from your skin onto the paper, causing smudge marks.
 Whereas a bit of smoothing can work well to create a sleek look for hair (or fur!) when shading skin I build up layers of fine shading or cross-hatching using harder pencils for the lighter areas of skin (never shading more than I need to so that the areas of bright light are simply blank paper) and darker pencils for the areas which are in shadow.